Wright Patman Reservoir - 2012 Survey Report

 Prepared by Timothy J. Bister and Lynn D. Wright

 District 3-A, Marshall, Texas

-- Prey species: Threadfin shad were present in the reservoir.
-There were moderate numbers of gizzard shad available as prey to most sport fish.
-Sunfish were also available as prey with bluegill being the most abundant.
+- Prey species: Threadfin Shad were present in the reservoir.
+There were moderate numbers of Gizzard Shad available as prey to most sport fish.
+Sunfish were also available as prey with Bluegill being the most abundant.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-30-R-34 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-3 Inland Fisheries Division Monitoring and Management Program